meteor-activeroute/core/README.md

 # activeroute:core

-The core logic for activeroute.
+This is the core logic of activeroute.

-The core of activeroute gives you javascript helpers for figuring out which route is the current route.
+activeroute:core provides javascript helpers for figuring out which route is the current route.
 For blaze helpers please see [activeroute:blaze].

 ## Install